-Quite often couples are choosing to have more elaborate and therefore costly wedding ceremonies and receptions.
+Quite often, couples are choosing to have more elaborate and therefore costly wedding ceremonies and receptions.
 Many families find that their children have not been invited to these events and have questions about how to handle the invite.

-If you feel close enough and are comfortable with the bride or groom, you could check with them or their parents to see if perhaps the couple has made the decision to not invite children to the wedding.
+If you feel close enough and are comfortable with the bride or groom, you could check with them or their parents.
+First, determine if perhaps the couple has made the decision to not invite children to the wedding.
 If this is the case, you should simply make the decision to either attend or not based on your personal childcare arrangements.

 - When you bring your children to a wedding, you are the one responsible for their behavior.
 Don't expect anyone in the wedding party to watch them for you.

 - Bring a few simple activities that will keep your child entertained.
 This should be something quiet such as a coloring book, self-contained puzzle, or picture book.

 - Don't allow your children to be involved in the bridal bouquet toss or the garter toss.
 This is for the adults.

 - Know where your children are at all times.
 Chances are, there will be quite a few strangers there, and this can make the situation uncomfortable and awkward if you lose track of your kids.

 - If you see that there are some children but yours weren't invited, do not be offended.
 The couple may have decided to only allow the children in their immediate or close family to attend.

 - Bring a small snack if your child is a picky eater.
 You don't want them throwing a temper tantrum because they are hungry but doesn't like what's being served.